Lauracf/trap-space-control/README.md

 ## Description

-The main functions are included in *Control.py* and are called from the main file (see *control_strategies_mapk.py* or *control_strategies_tlgl.py* for an example).
-The main file allows to set the parameters for the control strategy identification.
+The main functions are included in *Control.py*.
+The files *control_strategies_mapk.py* or *control_strategies_tlgl.py* show examples of how to use *Control.py*, setting the parameters for the control strategy identification.

 ### Setting the parameters